-Buying jewelry in New York City is a global experience.
-Walk through 47th Street or browse boutiques in SoHo and you’ll see pieces stamped with hallmarks from India, Europe, the Middle East, and the U.S.
+Buying jewelry in New York City means dealing with hallmark differences in jewelry in NYC right from the start.
+Walk through 47th Street or browse SoHo, and you’ll see gold stamped with marks from India, Europe, the Middle East, and the U.S.

 Why Hallmark Differences Matter